Big Three Executives: FCA 2018

 Valerie A. Mars

-Senior Vice President & Head of Corporate Development, Mars Inc.
+Senior Vice President and Head of Corporate Development, Mars Inc.

 Ruth J. Simmons